 Constraints: The patient homepage component must not provide any information about the patient's driving score, driving habits, or driving events.
 This information must be made solely available to the patient's physician.

-Composition: The patient homepage component will be composed of distinct submodules for each drive.
-Within each submodule, the user may request to view the raw sensor information collected from each drive as a CSV file, in compliance with the California Consumer Policy Act (CCPA).
-There will also be a module displaying the user's total mileage and drive time.
+Composition: Within the settings page, the user may request to view the raw sensor information collected from each drive as a CSV file, in compliance with the California Consumer Policy Act (CCPA).